The Alpaca Association of Michigan is a nonprofit corporation that was formed to advance the alpaca industry in the State of Michigan.

 In 2010, the Michigan Alpaca Livestock Products And Commerce Association (MI-ALPACA) was formed to advance the alpaca industry in the State of Michigan through the joint efforts of alpaca breeders, fiber processors, and commercial producers/sellers of alpaca finished products, Michigan educational institutions and alpaca research organizations.
 This nonprofit association dissolved in later years.

-In the fall of 2019, a new association was formed and formally registered as Michigan Alpaca Association LLC.
-This group is registered within the state of Michigan.
+In the fall of 20121, a new association was formed and formally registered as the Alpaca Association of Michigan.
+This nonprofit group is registered within the state of Michigan.